Sebastien-Remy/moa-app/docs/ROADMAP.md

 - `Document` uses a Symfony-generated ULID.
 - `issuedAt` is required and stores the date shown on the document.
-- `recordedAt` is required and stores the date on which the document was recorded or recorded in MOA.
+- `recordedAt` is required and stores the date on which the document was recorded in MOA.
 - `validFrom` and `validUntil` are optional and define the document validity period.
-- An open-ended validity period is represented by a null `validUntil`.
-- When both dates are defined, `validUntil` must not be earlier than `validFrom`.
 - `reference` is optional and may contain a title, subject, invoice number, contract number, or another identifying reference.
 - `reference` is not unique.
 - `direction` is required and uses the values `Incoming`, `Outgoing`, and `Internal`.